ensure your writing is clear, correct, and consistent

-The quickest way for your work to be discounted and for you to lose out on valuable publication opportunities is submitting work that’s anything less than pristine.
+The quickest way for your work to be discounted and for you to lose out on valuable publication opportunities is to submit work that’s anything less than pristine.

-Even a few missed commas or a typo may lead an agent or editor to believe your ideas are as sloppy.
+Even a few missed commas or a typo may lead an agent or editor to believe your ideas are sloppy as well.

-If you try to cut corners and think “I’m in a hurry,” or “that’s why they have editors,” or “the agent knows I’ll be revising anyway,” think again.
-When agents and editors receive hundreds of manuscripts in a week, you don’t want to be the one that goes in the bin because you had an ambiguous pronoun in your second paragraph and a weirdly placed semi-colon.
+If you try to cut corners and think “I’m in a hurry,” or “That’s why they have editors,” or “The agent will ask me to revise the work anyway,” think again.
+When agents and editors receive hundreds of manuscripts in a week, you don’t want to be the one that goes in the bin because you had an ambiguous pronoun and a weirdly placed semi-colon in your first graph.

-Your editor will discuss your work with you and confirm you’re ready for a copy edit, your budget, and timeline.
+Your editor will discuss your work with you, your budget, and your timeline, and confirm that your work is ready for a copy edit.

 Using the Track Changes feature of Microsoft Word, they will edit the work and flag any areas that they’d like your feedback on.
 When they’re done, they’ll discuss the edit and any notes with you and next steps.

-Your editor will keep track of their time in a timesheet shared with you so you can see their rate of speed.
+Your editor will keep track of their time in a timesheet shared with you.

 Let’s talk!
-If you’re not sure if your manuscript is ready for copy editing, once you sign on to work with us, your editor will dive in and discuss with you whether the work should go back a step and be substantially (developmentally) edited first so the structure, purpose, and flow is sound prior to the line and copy edit, or it’s ready to be smoothed out and finessed at the line level for the line and copy edit.
+If you’re not sure if your manuscript is ready for copy editing, once you sign on to work with us, your editor will dive in and discuss with you whether the work should go back a step and be substantially (developmentally) edited first so the structure, purpose, and flow are sound prior to the line and copy edit, or confirm that the work is ready to be smoothed out and finessed at the line level for the line and copy edit.